Creating Citations with PowerNotes

 Citation information can also be downloaded in two formats after clicking on the download icon under the project outline title:

-Word doc: selecting the Word (.doc) option will download all project outline data (like your saved passages and annotations), including all saved and unsaved citation information, to a Microsoft Word file that you can open in Word or Google Docs.
+Word doc: selecting the Word (.doc) option will download all project outline data (like your saved passages and annotations), including all saved citation information, to a Microsoft Word file that you can open in Word or Google Docs.